helium/HIP/0082-helium-mobile-service-provider.md

 It’s important to note that Helium Mobile offers an unlimited plan without data caps for Subscribers.
 This means that the data offloading will still continue after the 30GB usage is reached, however Hotspot Owners won’t earn MOBILE rewards for providing data traffic to such Subscribers.
 Additionally, DCs won’t be burned from the Helium Mobile Carrier account for the data traffic routing after the data caps are reached for Subscribers.

 Additionally, we propose a 6 calendar month grace period to allow for unrewarded traffic over 30GB per Subscriber on the Hotspots.
 Nova Labs will implement an option to opt-out of unrewarded data traffic in a Cloud Dashboard or similar tool no later than the expiration of the grace period.
-6 month countdown will start will start on the day this HIP is approved.
+6 month countdown will start on the day this HIP is approved.

 If Nova Labs fails to implement the opt-out feature past the expiration of the grace period, the reward cap is to be completely removed on the day of the expiration of the grace period and will remain so until Nova Labs has implemented the opt-out feature